Physical abuse of a child: recklessly causing bodily harm is a serious felony in Wisconsin.

 Certainly any felony charge is serious, but physical abuse of a child: recklessly causing bodily harm carries additional detrimental stigmas.
 Your friends may judge you, your family members may abandon you, and other members of society may try to judge you based purely on the allegation of child abuse.
 Charges involving children frequently invoke quick judgment without understanding the underlying facts of your case.

-The criminal defense attorneys at Meyer Van Severen, S.C. certainly recognize what you’re going through.
+The criminal defense attorneys at Van Severen Law Office certainly recognize what you’re going through.
 We regularly defend individuals in your position.
 And finally, we understand.
 We certainly recognize that this is the most important, difficult fight of your life.

 And that’s why we’re continually strive to fight for the very best results in any criminal case we defend.
-The child abuse defense attorneys at Meyer Van Severen, S.C. regularly achieve positive results for their clients.
+The child abuse defense attorneys at Van Severen Law Office regularly achieve positive results for their clients.
 And that will certainly be our goal in defending you.

 To start fighting your case, contact one of our criminal defense lawyers at (414) 270-0202.
 Importantly, we answer phones 24/7 and want to help you through this.

 What is physical abuse of a child: recklessly causing bodily harm?

 Section 948.03(3)(b) of the Wisconsin Statutes prohibits this crime.
 The law indicates:

 Whoever recklessly causes bodily harm to a child is guilty of a Class I felony.